AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Please do not delete my comments.
 On the next submission I will use them to see if the issues were addressed and then I will delete them.
 If you disagree with a comment, just add your own underneath it.
 Also in the future, denote which report I should grade since there are two similarly named reports.
 </div>

-## Abstract (first draft done)
+## Abstract (second draft done)

 The Spring 2018 Filter Constrictions subteam developed and tested an apparatus to mimic floc behavior at constrictions between a filter’s sand particles.
-The Fall 2017 team developed an apparatus including an acrylic flow cell that contained a wire to constrict flow.
-Spring 2018 members fabricated three alternative flow cells: the first contained two bent wires; the second contained sand to form multiple constrictions; the third contained a channel cut out of silicone.
+The Fall 2017 team had developed an apparatus including a flow cell that contained a wire to constrict flow.
+Spring 2018 members fabricated two alternative flow cells: one contained sand to form multiple constrictions; another contained a channel cut from silicone.
 To better control the system’s flow, members added a needle valve and an adjustable metal arm to the apparatus.
-The subteam then recorded and analyzed videos of floc accumulation in the new apparatus.
+The subteam recorded and analyzed videos of floc accumulation in the new apparatus.

 <div class="alert alert-block alert-danger">
 Change "has worked" to "is working" in the first sentence to match with the sentence "the team aims to adjust" - Consistent verbs